sahand1807/visual-cart-pole-rl/README.md

     * Created a custom `gym.ObservationWrapper` to seamlessly integrate the preprocessing pipeline with the environment.
 * **Outcome:** A tested wrapped Gymnasium environment ready for visual-based training.
 The completed work is available in `notebooks/1_Environment_and_Preprocessing.ipynb`.

+### Phase 2: Model Building and Training (✅ Complete)
+* **Objective:** Define a custom CNN and train a PPO agent to solve the visual CartPole task.
+* **Key Activities:**
+    * Defined a custom CNN feature extractor using PyTorch to interpret env images.
+    * Configured a PPO agent from Stable Baselines3 to use the custom network.
+    * Ran a 250,000 timestep training session, which demonstrated initial learning followed by a performance plateau.
+* **Outcome:** A trained model (`ppo_visual_cartpole_250k.zip`) saved and ready for evaluation.
+The completed work is in `notebooks/2_Training_the_Agent.ipynb`.

 ---
 ## Repository Structure